jema28/node-workshop/step10.md

 ## Saving data to a file

 At the moment, your blog posts are reaching the server, but aren't being saved anywhere.
-They just disappear into a cloud of bits and bytes.
-We need to find a way to save them so that you can retrieve them later.

 To add your own blog posts to `posts.json`, you will need to read the file from the hard drive, add to it, then write it back.

 You'll remember that `fs.readFile()` is the method responsible for reading files from your hard drive.
 Well, `fs.writeFile()` is a method that allows you to write data into a file.